arturormk/ods2sql-python/README.md

 - Identifier length limits: generated index names are truncated to fit common limits (Postgres 63, MySQL 64, SQLite treated as 64 for portability).
 A short hash suffix is added when truncation occurs.
 - MySQL index constraints: indexes on `TEXT`/`BLOB` columns require a prefix length in MySQL.
 This tool skips such indexes and prints a warning to stderr to avoid invalid SQL.
 Define composite indexes that avoid `TEXT`/`BLOB` columns, or add indexes manually with a prefix length if needed.
 - Empty strings: empty Python strings (`""`) are emitted as SQL `NULL` values unconditionally.
+- TEXT formatting: when a column is declared `TEXT`, the tool prefers the cell's formatted display over the raw typed value when sensible.
+For example, a percentage cell with value `0.12` is emitted as `'12%'` instead of `'0.12'`.

 ## Attribution & Curation